piamanns/spellchecker/documentation/weekly_report_2.md

 I am contemplating different options for allowing for a more flexible alphabet.
 Some Python spelling checker implementations seem to utilize a dict for storing the child nodes.
 The flexibility of the dict comes with the cost of a potential increase in time complexity, however (https://wiki.python.org/moin/TimeComplexity).

+Next I will start work on the algorithm for calculating Damerau–Levenshtein distances.

 Time used: 11 h